Notice of Pre-AIA or AIA Status

 Greyscale

-Therefore, it would be obvious to a person of ordinary skill in the art to adapt the method of using the covering (10) of Dayton for disinfecting medical devices that have been placed onto a medical cart (based on the suggestion of Yuds to disinfect medical devices placed on a medical cart with UV light—see [0048] and [0058]) for the benefit of reducing the exposure of observers to UV radiation (see Dayton at [0020]).
+Therefore, it would be obvious to a person of ordinary skill in the art to adapt the method of using the modified covering (10) of Dayton such that the method comprises placing medical items on a cart, placing the covering of modified Dayton over the cart, and activating the light emitting system of the covering (based on the suggestion of Yuds to disinfect medical devices placed on a medical cart with UV light—see [0048] and [0058]) for the benefit of disinfecting said medical items while reducing the exposure of observers to UV radiation (see Dayton at [0020]).

-Regarding claim 19, Dayton in view of Yuds, Li, and Matsui teaches the method according to claim 17.
-Dayton and Yuds do not teach the light emitting system includes a passive light projector optically coupled with the ultraviolet light source, and the passive light projector includes at least one of a light pipe or an optical fiber.
+Regarding claim 19, Dayton in view of Bettles and Yuds teaches the method according to claim 16.
+As modified with respect to claim 16, the invention of Dayton incorporates the optical fibers (14B) of Bettles, which fairly define an elongate passive light projector optically coupled with [an] ultraviolet light source, the elongate passive light projector including an optical fiber (see rejections of claims 8-11 above).

-Regarding claim 20, Dayton in view of Yuds, Li, and Matsui teaches the method according to claim 17.
+Regarding claim 20, Dayton in view of Bettles and Yuds teaches the method according to claim 17.
 Dayton indicates that control circuitry of the lighting system can be configured to create a timer that terminates operation of the UVC sources 18 after a predetermined period of time elapses ([0023]—lines 20-24); the operation of the control circuitry thus defines a step of automatically deactivating the ultraviolet light source after a defined activation time period.

 Conclusion